dempseyatgithub/BuildSettingExtractor/ReadMe.md

 ### Version History ###

+*Version 1.4.5*
+*Sep 13, 2022*

+– Updated to extract build settings from Xcode 14.0-compatible project files.
+– Added grouping to conditional build setting generation.
+- Updated URL in generated files.
+– Tested on macOS 12.5.1 Monterey, Apple Silicon.
+– Built with Xcode 14.0 on macOS 12.5.1 Monterey.

 *Version 1.4.4*
 *May 7, 2022*

 – Updated list of build setting info files for Xcode 13.3 and later.
-– Add backstop entry for SWIFT_VERSION build setting.
+– Added backstop entry for SWIFT_VERSION build setting.
 – Tested on macOS 12.3.1 Monterey, Apple Silicon.
 – Built with Xcode 13.3.1 on macOS 12.3.1 Monterey.